zhou100/academic-kickstart/content/publication/predicting-food-security-with-machine-learning.md

 ---
-title: Machine learning for food security: Principles for transparency and usability
+title: "Machine learning for food security: Principles for transparency and usability"
 author: Yujun
 date: "2019-12-12"
 publication: "under review at an Applied Economics Journal"